cdapio/cdap/cdap-docs/cdap-apps/source/tracker/index.rst

 **Blends Metadata Analytics and Integrations**

-- See how your datasets are being created, accessed, and processed with built-in usage analytics capabilities.
+- See how your datasets are being created, accessed, and processed.

+.. with built-in usage analytics capabilities.

 - Multi-dimensional usage analytics to understand the interaction between users, applications, and datasets.